Concrete Volume Calculator for slabs, footings and post holes

 - Post holes (cylinders): quantity × π × (diameter ÷ 2)² × depth.

-To use the tool, set Units first so labels show the right symbols.
+Set Units first so labels show the right symbols.
 Pick the Shape that matches your pour, then type dimensions.
-If you have several identical bays or pads, increase Quantity rather than re-typing the same numbers.
+If you have several identical bays or pads, increase Quantity instead of re-typing.
 For post holes, Quantity multiplies the single-hole volume automatically.

 Waste is your safety margin.
-A flat, well-formed slab might be fine at five percent, while rough augered holes or trenches often need ten to fifteen percent.
-The calculator applies the waste factor after computing the geometric volume so the “Total to order” reflects what you should actually bring to site.
+Flat, well-formed slabs might be fine at 5%, while rough augered holes or trenches often need 10–15%.
+The calculator applies waste after the geometric volume so “Total to order” reflects what you should actually bring to site.

 Should I include a waste factor?

 Yes.
-A 5–10% waste factor is common for flatwork; footings and rough holes may need more.
-Waste covers small over-excavations, imperfect formwork, spillage, and variations in subgrade compaction.
+5–10% is common for flatwork; footings and rough holes may need more.

 What if my slab has steps or beams?

-Break complex shapes into simple rectangles or cylinders, calculate each, then add the totals.
-Apply a single waste factor to the grand total.
+Break complex shapes into rectangles/cylinders, calculate each, then add the totals.
+Apply one waste factor to the grand total.

 Are bag yields the same everywhere?

-No. Always check the bag for the stated yield and adjust your selection if it differs from the defaults.
-Yields can vary by manufacturer and by mix design.
+No. Always check the bag’s stated yield and adjust the selection if it differs from the defaults.

 Does this include reinforcement or fiber?